omnibenchmark-renku/documentation/docs/about.md

 ## Omnibenchmark team

-Omnibenchmark is being developed by members of the [Mark D. Robinson lab](https://robinsonlabuzh.github.io/).
+Omnibenchmark is being developed by members of the [Robinson lab](https://robinsonlabuzh.github.io/).

-We are located in the Department of Molecular Life Sciences within the Faculty of Science at the University of Zurich.
+We are located in the [Department of Molecular Life Sciences](https://www.mls.uzh.ch/en.html) within the [Faculty of Science](https://www.mnf.uzh.ch/en.html) at the [University of Zurich](https://www.uzh.ch/cmsssl/en.html).

 Research in our laboratory is focused on creating, comparing and understanding statistical methods and data science tools for processing and interpreting various types of genomic data.